top of page

 </p>

-Due to some google searches, I could confirm others were having the same difficulties.
+While I was having issues rendering tex, I confirmed others were having the same difficulties.
 After further research I read that \ is a special character in Wix's content management system.
-Since each item on a blog is stored in the content management system it will be hard to allow \ to have a meaning other than \.
+I'll share more at the end on how I tried to break Wix rendering using that information.
+However attempting to Since each item on a blog is stored in the content management system it will be hard to allow \ to have a meaning other than \.
 At this point I briefly gave up and resolved to read about alternative equation rendering to LaTex and Mathjax.
 Soon afterwards I began working again and read about Mathjax's MathML and asciimathml support.
+At the end of this post I'll also share some failed attempts to break equation rendering with special characters.

 How to render equations with Mathjax